Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Data Reduction

 The background subtraction is performed during the stage 2 reduction.
 In the JWST pipeline, the master background is constructed by a weighted sum of the 1D surface brightness spectra extracted from the empty slits.
 The data quality mask is utilized to reject the bad pixels, cosmic rays, etc. However, since the data quality mask sometimes does not flag all the bad pixels, those bad pixels are also included in the master background and result in bright or dark strips in the background-subtracted 2D spectra.
 To effectively remove those bad pixels, we modify the \texttt{combine1d} routine to use a 2$\sigma$-clipped median to determine the master background for each exposure.
 However, since there are only $\sim10$ background slits in each mask, the sigma-clipping method cannot clean all the bad pixels, particularly at the wavelengths covered by only a few slits.
 Thus, we adopt a 2$\sigma$-clipped median to combine the master backgrounds from 20 exposures.
 The pipeline fit this spectrum with a low-order function function of wavelength to generate a master background spectrum.

-For compact targets, we compared spectra extracted from two reductions: (1) master background subtraction, and (2) pixel-to-pixel background subtraction.
+For compact targets, we compared spectra extracted from two reductions: (1) master background subtraction, and (2) pixel-to-pixel (nodded) background subtraction.
 The extracted spectra agree in the bandpass between \Ha\ and \oiii, but show some significant differences between observed wavelengths of 3.4 and 3.9 micron.
-We traced this problem to the master background produced by the NIRSpec pipeline.
-The resulting 2D spectra contain some narrow stripes (at discrete wavelengths) where the background appears to be oversubtracted.
-Their origin is not yet fully understand.

-We suspect the low-order fit to the background spectrum simply does not accurately capture the background spectral shape (at wavelengths less than 3.9 micron).
-At wavelengths where the two reductions agree, zodiacal light dominates the background; but scattered, stray light may become important at shorter wavelengths \citep[][]{Rigby2023}.
-The spectrum of the zodiacal light is smooth, but the spectral models presented in \citet[][]{Rigby2023} show higher-order structure at the wavelengths.
+We traced this problem to the master background produced by the NIRSpec pipeline. {\clm The master background is systematically brighter than the nodded background in several discrete bandpasses, each 0.1 to 0.2 micron wide.
+Since our spectra typically detect only emission lines, and not continuum, the extracted spectra have a negative median value (instead of zero) in these regions.
+The origin of this error is not yet fully understand.
+We note that at longer wavelengths where zodiacal light dominates the background, the two backgrounds agree; the differences are seen at shorter wavelengths where scattered light and stray light dominate the background \citep[][]{Rigby2023}.
+NIRSpec observations, however, are detector noise limited, and the apparent difference in backgrounds may actually reflect correlated detector noise.
+The IRS$^2$ reference pixel sampling and the NSClean algorithm remove most of the correlated noise in NIRSpec images \citep{Rauscher2024}.
+Following these steps, some of our rate files still show {\it tree ring} artifacts, similar to the concentric arcs visible in Figure 1 of \citet[][]{Rauscher2013}.
+The next phase of this work will determine whether this correlated noise is the source of the apparent background discrepancy. }